Receiving Financial Aid

 Adding Summer Term

 CGCC award year begins with summer term.
-Adding summer term awards may adjust your funding since it is spread over four terms instead of the standard three terms of fall, winter and spring.
-This adjustment may substantially decrease the amount of aid you receive spring term.
-Plan ahead for any shortfalls in funding for spring.
+Adding summer term awards may adjust your funding since it is spread over four terms instead of the standard fall-winter-spring academic year.
+This adjustment usually decreases the amount of aid you receive spring term.
+Contact the Financial Aid Office if you have questions.

-Struggling, thinking of totally withdrawing?
-STOP!
-Has something happened in your life that is preventing you from finishing your classes this term or are you struggling with your classes and worried you are not going to pass them?
+Has something happened that you feel may prevent you from finishing your classes?
+Are you struggling with your classes and worried you are not going to pass them?
+Talk to the Financial Aid Office before you withdraw.

-Possible repercussions if you withdraw prior to the 60% point in the term
+Possible repercussions of withdrawing prior to the 60% point in the term

 The 60% point in the term occurs one week prior to the withdrawal date in week eight.
 See the Financial Aid calendar for the 60% point or contact the Financial Aid Office and ask about your options.
-Click here for the full policy related to Return to Title IV Funds.
+The Financial Aid Office has 45 days to return any unearned funds.
+Click here for information about our Return to Title IV Funds policy.

 - You may have to repay all or part of your financial aid.
 The U.S. Department of Education regulations state that you have earned 100% of your financial aid if you have attended through 60% of the term.